cadencorontzos/lambdaReducer/README.md

          (<body>) <body>           |
          <lambdaname>
 ```
-where `name` is the name of a definition defined above.
+where `name` is the name of a different definition defined above the current definition.
 By defining terms like this, we can manipulate those terms and return terms based on those definitions.
 For example
 ```
     zero    = fn f => fn x => x
     one     = fn f => fn x => f (x)